dgarvin57/porpoise-core/porpoise-ui/DEPLOYMENT.md

 # API Configuration - Deployment Guide

+> **Note:** This document is located in `porpoise-ui/` rather than `docs/` because it contains UI-specific deployment configuration.
+For overall Railway deployment setup and backend configuration, see `docs/RAILWAY_DEPLOYMENT.md`.

 ## Overview
 All hardcoded API URLs have been replaced with environment-based configuration to support deployment to Railway or other platforms.
+This guide covers the Vue/Vite-specific environment variable handling and API configuration for the frontend application.

 ## Files Created